Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Amazon Athena.
 - [ ] Amazon ES.

-### A Machine Learning Specialist previously trained a logistic regression model using scikit-learn on a local machine, and the Specialist now wants to deploy it to production for inference only.
+### A Machine Learning Specialist previously trained a Logistic Regression model using scikit-learn on a local machine, and the Specialist now wants to deploy it to production for inference only.
 What steps should be taken to ensure Amazon SageMaker can host a model that was trained locally?

 - [x] Build the Docker image with the inference code.
 Tag the Docker image with the registry hostname and upload it to Amazon ECR.
 - [ ] Serialize the trained model so the format is compressed for deployment.
 Tag the Docker image with the registry hostname and upload it to Amazon S3.